 We enter into agreements with vendors that specify future quantities and pricing of polysilicon to be supplied for periods up to 10 years.
 Under certain agreements, we are required to make prepayments to the vendors over the terms of the arrangements.
-As of April 1, 2012 and January 1, 2012, advances to suppliers totaled \$343.2 million and \$327.5 million, respectively.
-Two suppliers accounted for 72% and 23% of total advances to suppliers as of April 1, 2012, and 74% and 20% of total advances to suppliers as of January 1, 2012.
+As of July 1, 2012 and January 1, 2012, advances to suppliers totaled \$345.8 million and \$327.5 million, respectively.
+Two suppliers accounted for 75% and 23% of total advances to suppliers as of July 1, 2012.
 We may be unable to recover such prepayments if the credit conditions of these suppliers materially deteriorate.